NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 ## About us

-The about us page highlights the core values of Sultan's in the clear, easy to ready format that is seen throughout the site:
+The about us page highlights the core values of Sultan's in a clear, easy to ready format that is seen throughout the site:

 ![aboutus](readme-images/project-walkthrough/about_us.png)